MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-query-weak-consistency-policy.md

 ---
-title:  .alter cluster policy query_weak_consistency management
+title:  .alter cluster policy query_weak_consistency management command
-description: Learn how to use the .alter cluster policy query_weak_consistency command to cet the cluster's query weak consistency policy. ms.reviewer: yabenyaa ms.topic: reference ms.date: 04/20/2023
+description: Learn how to use the `.alter cluster policy query_weak_consistency` command to cet the cluster's query weak consistency policy. ms.reviewer: yabenyaa ms.topic: reference ms.date: 04/20/2023
 ---
-# .alter cluster policy query_weak_consistency
+# .alter cluster policy query_weak_consistency command

 Sets the cluster's [query weak consistency policy](./query-weak-consistency-policy.md), overriding the current policy, and then returns the updated policy.
 The updated policy can be later viewed using the [show command](show-query-weak-consistency-policy.md).
 If not altered, the [default policy](./query-weak-consistency-policy.md#default-policy) applies.